-The key is to learn about the different types of makeup primers, so you can choose the right one for yourself, to learn how to use makeup primers, so you can apply them flawlessly, and to figure out which are the best makeup primers, so you can make sure to use an excellent product.
+The key is to learn about the different types of makeup primers, so you can choose the right one for yourself, to learn how to use makeup primer, so you can apply it flawlessly, and to figure out which is the best makeup primer, so you can make sure to use an excellent product.
 I cover all these bases in this article, so you can really lay down a flawless base.

 Guide to Makeup Primers: Contents

-• Best Primers for Dry and Mature Skin
+- Best Makeup Primers for Dry and Mature Skin

 Here we have compiled a list of the best makeup primers for every skin type and concern to help you choose the best one for you!